 Positive reinforcement goes a long way with older children.
 If your child goes to sleep without protesting and sleeps through the night, consider rewarding them with quarters, chocolate chips, dinosaur figurines, or even an at-home manicure!
 Know your child’s “currency” and keep them incentivized to continue to sleep through the night.

 You will also want to make sure that your child’s bedroom is completely safe for them.
-Since most older children that struggle with sleep tend to already be out of a crib and in a bed, you’ll want to make sure that there is nothing in their room that could pose a risk to their safety.
+Since most older children who struggle with sleep tend to already be out of a crib and in a bed, you’ll want to make sure that there is nothing in their room that could pose a risk to their safety.
 All furniture should be bolted to the walls.

 It’s also not a bad idea to put a gate at their door or at the top of the steps if the child’s bedroom is upstairs.
-The last thing you want is a three year old coming out of their room and falling down a flight of stairs in the middle of the night!
+The last thing you want is a three-year-old coming out of their room and falling down a flight of stairs in the middle of the night!

 Lastly, know that this is not often resolved in just a few nights the way it often happens with infants.
 Teaching older children to sleep is a long game and one that needs to be met with patience and compassion as well as consistency.
-With a solid plan, commitment to consistency, and a whole lot of support, it is absolutely possible to get your child sleeping independently!
+With a solid plan, commitment to consistency, and a whole lot of support, it is absolutely possible to get your child to sleep independently!